2 men seek medical help at Jack in the Box after getting shot outside liquor store

-HOUSTON, Texas (KTRK) -- Two people were shot during a robbery at a north Harris County Sunday morning, Harris County Sheriff's Office deputies said.
+HOUSTON, Texas (KTRK) -- Two people were shot during a robbery at a north Harris County liquor store Sunday morning, Harris County Sheriff's Office deputies said.

 It happened at Lux Liquor on Ella near Airtex.